 1967 book by Lawrence and Lorsch successfully re-established HBS as the intellectual center of business research for the next decade and a half (until the Excellence fad).
 The

 HBS business model (based on Taylorism, then Mayoism) was successfully defended.
-HBS’s position as the premier B-school was secured against the British.
+HBS’s position as the premier B-school was secured.

 1968 (c) Professor Fremont “Bud” Shull left SIU and moved to U. Ga.
 Several Masters students followed to earn PhDs at U. Ga. in the 1970s.
-Only one was on Jaques theory,
+Only one was done on Jaques theory, though.

 Late 1960s and early 1970s Kaiser Steel and Kaiser Aluminum in California were connected to the Berkeley and Monterey research efforts (through VP HR).
 Organization